dakhama-mehdi/CMC-ISO/README.md

 # Why to use :

-* JMC-ISO, is one of few tool that keep you to burn your iso on USB and also external hard drive
+* CMC-ISO, is one of few tool that keep you to burn your iso on USB and also external hard drive
-* you d'ont need to disable SecureBoot all signed driver by Microsoft was integrated
-* you can create a MBR/UEFI media from same tool
-* all media created and code is signed Mifcrosoft
+* Support Secure Boot
+* Create Universal Media compatible with UEFI and Legacy Bios Mode
-* compatible all version Windwos ISO (WIM or ESD)
+* compatible all version Windwos 10 ISO (WIM or ESD) (RTM and Retail)
 * dont need install, very fast, and tool is signed and verified

+#prerequiste
+* tool work only on Windows 8.1 or Win 10
+* you must have Powershell version 4.0 min
+* have media USB or External hard drive have more 8 GO

  How to use :
 * for create a usb media boot, select Image ISO, select your Drive, Select mode Boot (Universsel support UEFI + LEgacy) or (MBR for old Bios)